fkiewiet/basics-thesis/docs/ARCHITECTURE.md

 codebase is now entirely Python.
 Everything lives under `python/helmholtz_basics/`, and the goal is to give notebooks and command-line scripts a consistent set of helpers for exploring different spatial dimensions, grid sizes, wavenumbers, loads, and discretisations.
+The Jupyter side mirrors that modularity: the `notebooks/` directory contains five short notebooks that each focus on one step of the workflow (see [`docs/NOTEBOOKS.md`](NOTEBOOKS.md) for a quick index).

 ## Package map